panzerdp/dmitripavlutin.com/content/posts/032-handle-undefined/index.md

 person.age; // => undefined
 ```

-On the other side `null` represents a missing object reference.
-JavaScript by itself does not set variables or object properties to `null`.
+On the other side, `null` represents a missing object reference.
+JavaScript doesn't initialize variables or object properties with `null`.

 Some native methods like `String.prototype.match()` can return `null` to denote a missing object.
 Take a look at the sample:

 ```javascript